RIKEN-RCCS/lens3/doc/design.md

       --otherly goto 5;
         --MinIO corresponding to direct hostname in Routing Table (directHostname) Address is not registered.
-        --At this stage, the direct hostname is registered in the Storage Zone Table (main).
+        --At this stage, the direct hostname is registered in the Storage Pool Table (main).
           Do not check if it is done.
 After that, verify with the controller.
         --Even if `AWS4-HMAC-SHA256` used in Authorization is specified in the previous section If you reach this section, 3 will not be activated.
 This operation has priority.